 Biology majors will have the opportunity to conduct supervised research on individual research problems or to assist faculty in their research.
-Laboratory hours, credits and fees will be determined on an individual basis.
-A research paper and presentation is required.
+Laboratory hours and credits will be determined on an individual basis.
+A research paper and presentation are required.
 PREREQUISITE: Permission of Department Chair.